Shooting Script by Chris Green

 ‘We’re here to let you know about the arrangements for your safe evacuation,’ the woman said.

-‘What?’ said Dennis, astonishment now mixed with perplexity.
+‘What?’
+Dennis said, astonishment now mixed with perplexity.

-‘We would like you not to panic, but to be ready with the things you need to take in one hour,’ said the man.
+‘We would like you not to panic, but to be ready with the things you need to take in one hour,’ the man said.
 He barked something cryptic into his chunky radio pack.
 The pack Dennis noticed had a bold stencil stamp on it, MKEF or something.

-‘Transport is being arranged,’ said the woman.
+‘Transport is being arranged,’ the woman said.
 ‘We’ll be taking you to the closest reception centre.’

 Dennis was too stunned for enquiry.
 His rational mind was dissolving.
 He stood on the step with his mouth open.

-‘We’ve got other calls to make,’ said the woman.
+‘We’ve got other calls to make,’ the woman said.
 ‘One hour!
 Please be ready!’

 Dennis closed the door and went back inside.
 Barry for The Eggheads had just won the Arts and Books round, having correctly identified that it was Picasso who had said, ‘he wanted to tear reality apart’.